-- For example, the outbound link to Reboot in the section above is a signal to search engines from our website that we vouch for the Reboot study, in whatever context we discussed it in this article.
+For example, the outbound link to Reboot in the section above signals to search engines from our website that we vouch for the Reboot study, in whatever context we discussed in this article.

-So, in general terms, when numerous websites link to the same web page (especially if the links come from high domain authority websites that are trusted by search engines and searchers) the page being linked to moves up in search rankings.
+So, in general terms, when numerous websites link to the same web page (especially if the links come from high domain authority websites trusted by search engines and searchers), the linked page moves up in search rankings.

 Therefore, backlinks that are obtained improperly and violate Google’s guidelines in any way can be detrimental to an organization.
-The cost to undo the resulting damage to a website can easily cost more than creating the spammy backlinks, and take years to fully recover in some cases.
+The cost to undo the resulting damage to a website can easily cost more than creating the spammy backlinks, and take years to recover in some cases fully.

 Social Media Metadata

-If you have ever pasted a link to Facebook or Twitter and find the associated image that appears is unrelated to page content, or the description is not quite right, you probably thought twice about sharing it.
+If you have ever posted a link to Facebook or Twitter and found the associated image appears to be unrelated to page content, or the description is not quite right, you probably thought twice about sharing it.

 Marketers can control what is auto-posted on social channels from web pages with social meta tags.
 A website’s social media metadata helps optimize content for sharing on social channels like Twitter, Facebook, and Pinterest.
-In addition to helping optimize content for social media exposure, social media metadata has SEO implications as well.
+In addition to helping optimize content for social media exposure, social media metadata also has SEO implications.

-Social meta tags allow you to control the way your content displays in feeds rather than letting the individual social media platforms generate the headline, description, and image for you.
+Social meta tags allow you to control how your content is displayed in feeds rather than letting the individual social media platforms generate the headline, description, and image for you.

-Open Graph tags are used by Facebook, LinkedIn, Twitter, and a few other social channels.
-Although Twitter has its own social meta tags for Twitter Cards, Twitter robots will use Open Graph tags if no Twitter meta tags are present.
+Facebook, LinkedIn, Twitter, and other social channels use Open Graph tags.
+Although Twitter has its social meta tags for Twitter Cards, Twitter robots will use Open Graph tags if no Twitter meta tags are present.

 The basic Open Graph tags include:

-Twitter Cards are like Open Graph tags; however, they are formatted slightly different.
+Twitter Cards are like Open Graph tags; however, they are formatted slightly differently.
 In general, Twitter Cards start with twitter rather than og.

 Social signals refer to a company’s overall visibility on social channels, which include maps, reviews, mentions, shares, likes, votes, retweets, bookmarks, and directory listings.

-Numerous studies, such as Hootsuite’s 2018 study, have shown that there is an undeniable correlation between social presence and search engine rankings.
+Numerous studies, such as Hootsuite’s 2018 study, have shown an undeniable correlation between social presence and search engine rankings.
 Some of the reasons include:

-- A profile on some channels is necessary to rank on a search engine.
-For example, it is necessary to have a verified profile on Google My Business to appear on Google Maps.
-And, ranking in Google Maps is dependent upon activity, such as reviews.
+A profile on some channels is necessary to rank on a search engine.
+For example, it is necessary to have a verified profile on Google Business Profile to appear on Google Maps.
+And, ranking in Google Maps depends on activity, such as reviews.

-- Social media helps build an audience that can be driven to a website to consume content, which can result in improved behavioral ranking signals such as click-through rate and dwell time (the amount of time spent on a page).
+Social media helps build an audience that can be driven to a website to consume content, resulting in improved behavioral ranking signals such as click-through rate and dwell time (the amount of time spent on a page).

-- Increase the potential for website backlinks, which is one of the most powerful ranking signals.
+Increase the potential for website backlinks, one of the most powerful ranking signals.

-A local citation is an online mention of the name, address, phone number, and website URL (NAPW) of a local business.
+A local citation is an online mention of a local business’s name, address, phone number, and website URL (NAPW).
 They can occur on business directories, websites, apps, and social platforms.

 Local citations are the foundation of SEO, especially local SEO.
-For example, to appear on Google Maps you must have a verified Google My Business profile, which is a local citation.
+For example, to appear on Google Maps, you must have a verified Google Business Profile, which is a local citation.

-Besides having a website, local citations should be at the top of the list for every business wanting any online visibility whatsoever.
+Besides having a website, local citations should be at the top of the list for every business wanting online visibility.

 Reviews and Testimonials